The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 The Four Influences

-Just like the country’s complex history and national identity, Brunei’s modern cuisine is the result of many influences.
-Below, we’ll examine the four influences which define this unique cuisine: Access to Produce, Fish, Spices and Diversity of People
+As with the country’s complex history and national identity, Brunei’s modern cuisine is the result of many influences.
+Below, we’ll examine the four influences that define this unique cuisine: Access to Produce, Fish, Spices and Diversity of People

 Access to Produce

 Borneo’s fertile soil produces an abundance of rich and delicious produce, which has sustained human and diverse animal life all over the island.
-Thanks to Brunei’s oil wealth, the government has been able to resist clearing the jungle for farm land.
-This allows for a wide variety of produce to thrive.
+Thanks to Brunei’s oil wealth, the government has been able to resist the urge to clear its jungle in favor of farm land.
+This allows a wide variety of produce to thrive.

 The Borneo jungle